 How to Improve My Chances of Conceiving (Right Now!)

-When it comes to conception, there has been a theory shift that might surprise you: losing a ton of weight might in a short period of time may NOT be the answer to fertility.
+When it comes to conception, there has been a theory shift that might surprise you: losing a ton of weight in a short period of time may NOT be the key to solving your infertility.

 An emerging body of research shows that achieving an overall healthy lifestyle may be better than just losing the weight, particularly if the method of losing weight is not healthy or sustainable, such as a crash diet.
 First, though, it’s important to define what a “healthy lifestyle” means for you.